 Is the Longwood campus safe?

 Overall, Longwood's campus is an exceptionally safe place.
 Longwood’s police department is staffed by 19 full-time sworn officers, more than double the national average for a student population the size of ours, and we have incorporated modern technological tools into the work of keeping campus safe.
 We have substantially lower rates of crime here than on the typical campus this size.
 The vast majority of cases we deal with are nonviolent offenses, ranging from liquor law violations to petty larceny.
 But one important safety tool is clear communications and transparency.
 We publish online a daily log of every reported crime here, and we publish an annual security report open to the public the provides detailed information.
-This is the most recent report: 2018 Annual Security and Fire Report (pdf)
+This is the most recent report: (pdf)

 To keep our campus as safe as possible, we all have to work together, from students to faculty and staff to community members.
 That’s why we’ve implemented things like the LiveSafe app, which allows students to get in touch directly with dispatchers on their phones, track movement and share locations with friends.
 The LUPD operates more than 20 programs for students, including Code Red training and self-defense classes.
 Just this year, we combined dispatch offices with the town of Farmville to better serve the entire community.
 We’ve also invested heavily over the last seven years in technology, including installing and operating more than 300 security cameras across campus and in university-managed housing.